-The following discussion of the Company's compensation practices and philosophies and compensation earned relates to the following type of executive officers of the Company: (i) individuals who served as, or acted in the capacity of, the Company's principal executive officer for the fiscal year ended December 31, 2013, (ii) individuals who served as, or acted in the capacity of, the Company's principal financial officer for the fiscal year ended December 31, 2013; (ii) the Company's three most highly compensated executive officers, other than the Company's principal executive officer and principal financial officer, who were serving as executive officers at the end of the fiscal year ended December 31, 2013, of which there was one such individual.
+The following discussion of the Company's compensation practices and philosophies and compensation earned relates to the following type of executive officers of the Company: (i) individuals who served as, or acted in the capacity of, the Company's principal executive officer for 2014, (ii) individuals who served as, or acted in the capacity of, the Company's principal financial officer for 2014; and (iii) the Company's three most highly compensated executive officers, other than the Company's principal executive officer and principal financial officer, who were serving as executive officers at the end of 2014, of which there was one such individual.
 We refer to these individuals collectively as our "named executive officers."